Frequently Asked Questions

 What makes EDGE Services different to other training providers?

 Creating a trusted working relationship is key to the way we operate.
 We never compromise on the training programmes we deliver and we provide knowledgeable and experienced trainers at all times.
 All our trainers have a professional healthcare qualification (backgrounds include nursing, physiotherapy and occupational therapy).
-All our trainers have worked clinically for over five years before joining EDGE Services.
-They have formal qualifications in the subjects that they train in as well as a formal teaching/training qualification and teaching/training experience of over five years.
+All our trainers have worked clinically for over ten years before joining EDGE Services.
+They have formal qualifications in the subjects that they train in as well as a formal teaching/training qualification and teaching/training experience of over ten years.

 We employ our trainers which means that we are able to commit to quality and consistency.